rkelson/metadata-asset-tracking-tool/metadata/boundaries/municipal_boundaries.md

 ### What does the dataset represent?

-This dataset does not represent exact legal boundaries, but, rather a set of polygon boundaries used for general purposes that conforms to logical and administrative rules (e.g. no two cities or redevelopment areas may cover the same geographic extent).
+This dataset does not represent exact legal boundaries, rather, it contains a set of polygon boundaries used for general geospatial purposes that conforms to logical and administrative rules (e.g. no two cities or redevelopment areas may cover the same geographic extent).

 ### How was the dataset created?

 This dataset was first created through a cooperative effort between the [Governor's Office of Planning and Budget](https://gopb.utah.gov/), [UDOT](https://udot.utah.gov/), the [Utah State Tax Commission](https://incometax.utah.gov/), and UGRC.
 Polygon features for each municipality were created using coordinate geometry [(COGO)](https://pro.arcgis.com/en/pro-app/latest/help/editing/introduction-to-cogo.htm) from legal descriptions.
 All features have been adjusted to the current Geographic Coordinate Database (GCDB) points.

-The original dataset incorporated municipalities in the state that were extant as of 1992.
-Updates for further annexations and disconnections have been completed with the cooperative efforts of the State Tax Commission, [Property Tax Division](https://propertytax.utah.gov/), and UGRC.
-Updates to the municipal boundaries proposed by counties or other entities must be certified through the [Lieutenant Governor's Office](https://ltgovernor.utah.gov/).
+The original dataset contained municipalities that were extant as of 1992.
+Today, UGRC collaborates with the State Tax Commission and Property Tax Division to update this dataset as municipal boundaries change.
+All annexations and disconnections proposed by county authorities must be certified through the [Lieutenant Governor's Office](https://ltgovernor.utah.gov/).

 ### How reliable and accurate is the dataset?